Welcome to the LIONESS Lab documentation!¶

 - Get started

-- Quick tutorial: develop your first experiment
+- Develop your experiment

-- Compile and test
+- Compile and test your experiment

 - Set up your own experimental server